 If you have a long survey, be realistic about the time that survey is likely to take, and tell your respondents upfront about the possible length of the survey.
 “But,” you retort, “it might take forever to get responses!”

 Yes, it will likely take longer to reach the response quota, but I propose that they are likely to be higher quality responses in the long run because people who really wanted to provide the feedback will take the time to respond.

 If your survey is long, before releasing the survey, first ask if it really needs to be that long.
 Are you asking about too many subjects in one survey?
 Are your questions redundant?
 Are the questions all necessary for you to meet your research objective?

 If it turns out you just have a long survey (for example, an in-depth study about a product you’re planning to launch), communicate the reason why that survey is long to your audience.
 I’ve willingly taken surveys that were long because the survey administrator was clear about the objective, the length of the survey, and why it was a long survey.
 Here’s an example of a possible invitation text for such a survey.

 We are conducting an in-depth study about a potential product we plan to launch in the next few months.
 To help make sure that we are meeting customer expectations, we want to take some time to let you review the product and five proposed advertisements to help us determine the potential messaging for this product.
 This survey is likely to take about 30 minutes of your time.
 Thank you in advance for taking the time to help us with our product messaging!

 You’ve explained the length, the content of the survey, and the purpose of the survey.
-By being upfront with all of this information, you’ve given the potential respondent plenty of information to let them make an informed decision on what they are getting into when they start the survey.
+By being upfront with all of this information, you’ve given the potential respondents plenty of information to let them decide what they are getting into when they start the survey.